 - a.
 First, Second and Third Parties.
-There are three (3) Parties to an Insurance Contract: - 1) First Party the Insurance Company. - 2) Second Party the Named Insureds and Additional Named Insureds.
-In the case of the Policy, the Named Insured includes: CCC National and its directors and officers; divisions (provincial/territorial sport organizations) member district and their directors and officers; member clubs and their directors and officers, members, participants, volunteers, sponsors and participating land owners.
-Additional detail is provided in Section 3 Specific Coverage. - 3) Third Party the Claimant. - b.
+There are two (2) Parties to an Insurance Contract: - 1) First Party the Insurance Company. - 2) Second Party the Named Insureds and Additional Named Insureds.
+In the case of the Policy, the Named Insured includes: CCC National and its directors and officers; divisions (provincial/territorial sport organizations) and their directors and officers; member clubs and their directors and officers, members, participants, volunteers, sponsors and participating land owners.
+Additional detail is provided in Section 2.3 - Specific Coverage. - 3) Other Party the policy will defend claims made against CCC members for losses/damage caused by the CCC member by Third Parties.
+The policy will also defend claims made by a member against another member or volunteer. - b.
 Informed Consent and Assumption of Risk Agreement.
 This agreement must be completed by club members as part of the club membership registration process.
 It is a condition of membership in the Club and a condition of participation in all Club run or sanctioned events, competitions or activities that the Informed Consent and Assumption of Risk Agreement is completed accurately and fully complied with.
-If the Member/Participant is under the age of 19 years of age, parent or legal guardian must sign the agreement.
-All non-club members must sign the Informed Consent and Assumption of Risk Agreement when they are participating in a club-organized event.
+If the Member/Participant is under the age of majority in the division/territory in which the member resides, a parent or legal guardian must sign the agreement.
+All non-club members must sign the Informed Consent and Assumption of Risk Agreement or legal guardian must sign the agreement when they are participating in a club-organized event.
 Individuals who purchase a CCC Race License do not need to complete an Informed Consent and Assumption of Risk Agreement for events during the season for which the Race License was issued.
-It is the Organizing Committee's (OC) responsibility to ensure that an Informed Consent and Assumption of Risk Agreement is completed by all non-CCBC club members or the CCC Race License number is recorded for all competitors in the competitions they host.
+It is the Organizing Committee's (OC) responsibility to ensure that an Informed Consent and

+Assumption of Risk Agreement is completed by all non-CCBC club members or the CCC Race License number is recorded for all competitors in the competitions they host.